Page layout basics

 Tabs are critical pieces of data that consolidate unique experiences that allow the user to interact with and complete the work.
 Examples of Tabs usage:

-- Activity comes first by default.
+- Pulse comes first by default.
 This includes the full conversation and important milestones in the case or work item (and may add details or context in a way that standard data fields cannot).

 - Details include information of any additional fields that are not already provided in the Summary.